Grammar-Based Grounded Lexicon Learning: Conclusion and Discussion

 \myparagraph{Broader impact.} The ideas and techniques in this paper can be potentially used for building machine systems that can better understand the queries and instructions made by humans.
 We hope researchers and developers can build systems for social goods based on our paper.
 Meanwhile, we are aware of the ethical issues and concerns that may arise in the actual deployment of such systems, particularly biases in language and their grounding.
 The strong interpretability of the syntactic types and semantic programs learned by our model can be used in efforts to reduce such biases.

-\myparagraph{Acknowledgements.} This work is in part supported by ONR MURI N00014-16-1-2007, the Center for Brain, Minds, and Machines (CBMM, funded by NSF STC award CCF-1231216), the MIT Quest for Intelligence, Stanford Institute for Human-Centered AI (HAI), Google, MIT–IBM AI Lab, Samsung GRO, and ADI.
+\myparagraph{Acknowledgements.} We thank Wentao Wang for identifying and correcting a mathematical error in our paper.
+This work is in part supported by ONR MURI N00014-16-1-2007, the Center for Brain, Minds, and Machines (CBMM, funded by NSF STC award CCF-1231216), the MIT Quest for Intelligence, Stanford Institute for Human-Centered AI (HAI), Google, MIT-IBM Watson AI Lab, Samsung GRO, and ADI.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of our sponsors.

 {

 }

 In the supplementary material, we describe the domain specific languages used in our experiments (Section~\ref{sec:1-dsl}), demonstrate how the proposed \ckyee method works by a concrete example (Section~\ref{sec:2-1-example}), show formal properties of \ckyee (Section~\ref{sec:2-2-proof}), present dataset setups and analyze model behaviors (Section~\ref{sec:3-datasets}).
 [2]{\sigma\left( \langle #1, e_{\textbf{#2}} \rangle \right)}